How to Use Damp Heat to Stress Test Solar Panels

 Prolonged exposure to heat and humidity can deteriorate a poor quality solar module as condensation enters through gaps and perforated films to ruin the solar cells.

-Damp Heat (DH) is a great way to put a solar panel through a gruelling heat and humidity combination to understand how well the panel can survive in a tropical environment.
+Damp Heat (DH) is defined in IEC 61215 to put a solar panel through a gruelling heat and humidity combination to understand how well the panel can survive in a tropical environment.

 What Is Damp Heat (DH)?

 Damp Heat is a reliability test that puts solar modules in constant +85°C and 85% relative humidity to simulate the effects of heat and condensation on a solar panel.